-Using an interdisciplinary gendered perspective, the minor in Women’s Studies helps students study feminist scholarship and methodology as well as develop skills to engage in feminist activism.
+Study feminist scholarship and methodology, as well as develop skills to engage in feminist activism.

-The Women's Studies minor introduces students to the study of women and their experiences from an interdisciplinary, critical, women-centered perspective.
-Theoretical developments in feminist scholarship and methodology will be addressed and the relevance of theory for feminist activism will be investigated.
-This specialization will support students who intend to pursue women's studies in graduate school.
+The Women's Studies minor introduces you to the study of women and their experiences from an interdisciplinary, critical, women-centered perspective.
+The program addresses theoretical developments in feminist scholarship and methodology, as well as investigates the relevance of theory for feminist activism.
+This specialization supports students who intend to pursue women's studies in graduate school.

 This course explores issues related to women and men and work from colonial to contemporary America including relationships of work to ethnicity, class, economic change, political, and social conditions.